eminyous/fipe/README.md

 versions](https://img.shields.io/pypi/pyversions/fipepy.svg)](https://pypi.org/project/fipepy/)
 ![test](https://github.com/eminyous/fipe/actions/workflows/main.yml/badge.svg)

 This repository provides methods for Functionally-Identical Pruning of Tree Ensembles (FIPE).
 Given a trained scikit-learn model, FIPE provides a pruned model that is certified to be equivalent to the original model on the entire feature space.
+The algorithm is described in detail in the paper: https://arxiv.org/abs/2408.16167 .

 ## Installation